Michigan Fresh: Using, Storing, and Preserving Pears (HNI22)

 *Approximate

-**In general, up to one-half of the sugar may be replaced by corn syrup or mild-flavored honey.
+**In general, up to one-fourth of the sugar may be replaced by corn syrup or mild-flavored honey.
 A larger proportion of corn syrup may be used if a very bland, light-colored type is selected.

 References

-National Center for Food Preservation. http://nchfp.uga.edu/
+- National Center for Home Food Preservation. http://nchfp.uga.edu/

 More information